IRPIhydrology/STREAM/README.rst

 	``[X_OPT]=cal_STREAM_semidistributed(input,BAS_PAR,EBRR_BASPAR,sez_outlet,bas_check,ID_bas_app)``

-	% INPUT
+	*INPUT*

-	% input: .mat struct file with input data (see above for the structure)
+	- input: .mat struct file with input data (see above for the structure)

-	% BAS_PAR: a [3 x 1] vector containing:
+	- BAS_PAR: a [3 x 1] vector containing:

 		- in the 1st row the number of the subbasins (Nbas);
 		- in the 2nd row the number of the section (Nsez);
 		- in the 3rd row the number of the upstream input;

-	% EBRR_BASPAR: [Nbas x 14] matrix containing:
+	- EBRR_BASPAR: [Nbas x 14] matrix containing:

 		- in the 1st column the first column of topology file;
 	        - from the 2nd to the Nsect+1 columns the distance as in the distance.txt;
 	        - in the Nsect+2 column the six column of topology file;
 	        - in the Nsect+3 column the fourth column of topology file;

-	% sez_outlet: the outlet section for which to carried out the calibration model;
+	- sez_outlet: the outlet section for which to carried out the calibration model;

-	% bas_check : the basin at which sez_outlet belongs;
+	- bas_check : the basin at which sez_outlet belongs;

-	% ID_bas_app: vector indicating the number of the basin to which each section belongs (see above for the structure).
+	- ID_bas_app: vector indicating the number of the basin to which each section belongs (see above for the structure).

-	% OUTPUT
+	*OUTPUT*

-	% X_OPT: [8 x Nbas] matrix containing, for each subbasin, the calibrated model parameters.
+	- X_OPT: [8 x Nbas] matrix containing, for each subbasin, the calibrated model parameters.

 4. **Run of the model**